brewchetta/touch-of-invisibility-extension/README.md

 Navigate to the repo and choose `manifest.json`.
 The extension should now be loaded for this session of firefox.

+Alternately, go to `about:config` in the browser and set `xpinstall.signatures.required` to `false`.
+Then navigate to `about:addons` and drag and drop the most recent `.zip` file version in `web-ext-artifacts` into that tab.
+This will permanently add the extension until you remove it.

 ### Chrome Instructions

 Clone this repo and navigate to `/chrome://extensions` in the browser.
 In the upper right turn on `Developer mode`.